kianis4/-CS1XA3/Project01/README.md

 ### 3. Compile Error Log

 This feature checks through the directory for Haskell and python files and checks to see if they can execute.
 All files with syntacx erros are added into a file called compile_fail_log.log.
 When used the feature will display this file.

+### 4. Create and append to File

+This feature allows the user to create a file.
+It will prompt the user to enter the name they would like to give the file with the extension.
+The user will then be asked if they would like to add something to the file.
+They can add as many items as they wish.
+They will then be asked if they want to display the file.